 Why Federal Workers Need Specialized Financial Advice

 Federal workers have some of the best benefits among workers in the United States, but their benefits can be complex.
-As a result, they often need specialized financial advice both when working and when retired.
+As a result, they often need specialized financial advice both while they’re working and after they retire.
 This should come from someone who is experienced in dealing with similar complex situations.
-Here are some of the important and complex situations that you may need advice for:

-• When Working: Federal employees should be informed even while working so they can make good choices regarding TSP, their Basic Benefit Plan, Federal Employees’ Insurance, the Federal Employees Health Benefits Program (FEHB), etc. With so many choices, it may not be easy for federal employees to determine their best choice of benefits without assistance.
+- During your career: Federal employees should be informed even while working so they can make good choices regarding TSP, their Basic Benefit Plan, Federal Employees’ Insurance, the Federal Employees Health Benefits Program (FEHB), etc. With so many choices, it may not be easy for federal employees to determine their best choice of benefits without assistance.

-• TSP Plans: The Thrift Savings Plan is a tax-deferred saving and investment plan similar to a 401(k).
+- Managing your TSP: The Thrift Savings Plan is a tax-deferred saving and investment plan similar to a 401(k).
 These plans reduce taxable income for federal employees and even provide matching contributions.

-• Social Security: Unlike CSRS, FERS participants pay into Social Security and receive Social Security benefits.
+- Social Security: Unlike CSRS, FERS participants pay into Social Security and receive Social Security benefits.
 These benefits are much like what private-sector employees receive, including monthly benefits after 62 and for disabled people, plus survivorship and death benefits.

-Who Can Offer Financial Advice to Federal Workers
+Who Can Offer Financial Advice to Federal Workers?

 Federal workers have plenty of options when seeking financial advice, including choices in both the public and private sectors.
 It’s important to find a financial advisor that can deal with the situation that you’re in now, but you’ll also want to make sure that they can meet your financial goals for the future.
-Here are some options you have when seeking competent help.

 Within the private sector, federal employees have many options when seeking financial advice.
 Here are a few options to consider:

-• Other private advisors: There are other private organizations that can help with federal employee benefits, such as Federal Employee Tax Planners and Federal Employee Benefits Advocates.
+- Other private advisors: There are other private organizations that can help with federal employee benefits, such as Federal Employee Tax Planners and Federal Employee Benefits Advocates.

 There are also several options in the government sector to consider:

-• Employee Assistance Program: EAP is a private firm under contract to the government that can help federal employees achieve their financial goals.
+- Employee Assistance Program: EAP is a private firm under contract to the government that can help federal employees achieve their financial goals.

-• Office of Personnel Management: OPM is a government agency that offers many services for employees, including information on FERS, CSRS and retirement FAQs.
+- Office of Personnel Management: OPM is a government agency that offers many services for employees, including information on FERS, CSRS and retirement FAQs.

-Maximizing Pension Income for Federal Employees
+Maximizing Retirement Income for Federal Employees

 Retirement planning can be complex for anyone, but it can be even more complicated for federal employees because they have special types of benefits not available to private-sector employees or even state employees.
-Federal employees who worked for the government before 1983 may be covered by the CSRS.
-However, Congress created the FERS in 1987, which fully replaced CSRS for federal employees on Jan.
-1, 1987.
+Federal employees with access to pensions through FERS or CSRS may face complex decisions about benefit timing and Social Security integration.

 FERS Payout Strategies for Surviving Spouses